shirblc/mememe-app/README.md

 - macOS
 - Xcode
-- Optional: an iPhone/iPad, if you want to test it on an actual device (rather than the simulator).
+- Optional: an iPhone/iPad running iOS/iPadOS 14 or above, if you want to test it on an actual device (rather than the simulator).

 * The app was tested on a device running the latest iOS 14.4 Developer Beta.
-It should work with versions prior to iOS 14, though, so if you encounter any issues, feel free to open an issue so that I can look into it.

 ## Installaton and Usage